AlvFolgado/alvfolgado.github.io/_posts/2017-07-02-phpmailerwordpress.md

 ```

-We spoke before about it.
+We spoke before about this subject.
 In previous version of Wordpress 'setAddress()' is not being used, instead the PHPMailer object is being accessed manually.
 This will disable the 'extra_params' option, and spoil our opportunity to exploit it (since 'Sender' is not being set).

 ## Conclusions

-As a **Defender** let's update our software.
-By having either a latest version of PHPMailer,Wordpress or even Apache Server, this will be not possible.
+As a **Defender** let's update our software and third party libraries.
+For example, by having either a latest version of PHPMailer,Wordpress or even Apache Server, the last RCE for wordpress 4.6 will not be possible.

-As an **Attacker** if we know the target web application is running PHP and we have access to a 'emailFrom' parameter in any functon as 'contactme,forgetpassword,etc...' it will worth the shot to try this.
+As an **Attacker** if we know the target web application is running PHP and we have access to a 'emailFrom' parameter in any function as 'contactme,forgetpassword,etc...' it will worth the shot to try this.
+Knowing the target used technology is an useful tool to hack into it.

 ## References